brzl-ca/brzl-website/README.md

-# Bem vindos ao brzl.ca
+# ✨Bem vindos ao brzl.ca
-Bem vindos ao brzl.ca.
-Vamos escrever em pt-br nesta pagina.
 **Welcome to brzl.ca**: we have a version in en-ca in [here](readme-en-ca.md).
+Nesta pagina vaamos escrever em pt-br. ✌

-## Qual a nossa ideia?
+## 👏Qual a nossa ideia?

 Queremos ser uma plataforma para unir os brasileiros no Canada.
 Definitivamente temos muitos:
 - grupos no facebook